xiangyuan/blog/2010/2/22/play-rayman-1-using-dosbox.rst

      -c 'r:' \
      -c 'install.bat'

-6. Install Rayman (don't forget to let the setpu auto-recognize your soundcard).
+6. Install Rayman (don't forget to let the setup auto-recognize your soundcard).
    After the setup, don't play the game, just exit the menu and close the DosBox window.